materialsvirtuallab/m3gnet/README.md

 conda install -c apple tensorflow-deps pip install tensorflow-macos
 ```
-5. If you wish, you can install tensorflow-metal, which helps speed up training.
-If you encounter weird tensorflow
+5. If you wish, you can install `tensorflow-metal`, which helps speed up training.
+If you encounter strange tensorflow
-   errors, you should uninstall tensorflow-metal and see if it fixes the errors first.
+   errors, you should uninstall `tensorflow-metal` and see if it fixes the errors first.
 ```
 pip install tensorflow-metal
 ```